 Note that dynamic predicates cannot be declared synchronized (when necessary, declare the predicates updating the dynamic predicates as synchronized).

-for a lighter syntax.
-But this makes the code non-portable and is
+operator for a lighter syntax.
+But this makes the code non-portable

 Template and modes¶